pixpark/gpupixel/docs/docs/en/custom/custom_input.md

 # Custom Input Source

 This guide explains how to create a custom input source by inheriting from the `Source` class in GPUPixel.
-We'll explore the implementation process through two examples: `SourceRawData` and `SourceCamera`.
+We'll explore the implementation process through two demo: `SourceRawData` and `SourceCamera`.

 ## Overview